A NSW Government website

 • lease number of the permit destination or receiving permit holder name and destination estuary

-• description of shipment including type (infrastructure/stock/spat), stock quantity (dozens) and details of any stock culling or infrastructure cleaning and treatment.
+• description of shipment including type (infrastructure/stock/spat), stock quantity (dozens or individuals for spat) and details of any infrastructure cleaning and treatment.

 When to submit

-Oyster farmers can submit details of their intended shipments up to 2 weeks prior to shipping through the online Oyster Shipment form in the NSW DPI Shellfish App.
+Oyster farmers can submit details of their intended shipments up to 2 weeks prior to shipping through the online Oyster Shipment form in the NSW DPIRD Shellfish App.

 Records must also meet the minimum time frame requirements dependent on estuary risk: not less than 2 hours before shipment for any source estuary with no known risks, and not less than 48 hours before shipment for those source estuaries with a known biosecurity risk.